emqx/emqx-docs/en_US/getting-started/getting-started.md

 ## Start EMQX

-After the installation, you can start EMQX through the command of systemctl or emqx.
+After the installation, you can start EMQX through the command of systemctl or EMQX.

  {% emqxce %}
 After EMQX is started successfully, you can visit [http://localhost:18083/](http://localhost:18083/) (replace localhost with your actual IP address) through a browser to access [EMQX Dashboard](./dashboard.md) for device connection and related indicator monitoring and management.